English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 It is another "Opus Magnus".
 Thanks for all your research efforts and for

-sharing them (within this wonderful
+sharing them (within this

 book) with interested collectors like myself.